TencentARC/BrushNet/README.md

 ## 💖 Acknowledgement
 <span id="acknowledgement"></span>

-Our code is modified on the basis of [diffusers](https://github.com/huggingface/diffusers), thanks to all the contributors!
+Our code is modified based on [diffusers](https://github.com/huggingface/diffusers), thanks to all the contributors!